w3f/polkadot-wiki/docs/learn/how-to/create-multisig-account.md

 3\.
 Copy "multisig call data" and share it with Bob and Charlie.
 They'll need this information to finalize the call.
 Then click "Sign and Submit."

 4\.
-Once the extrinsic is signed, the multisig call is initiated, and some funds (about 20 DOT on Polkadot) are reserved in Alice's account.
+Once the extrinsic is signed, the multisig call is initiated, and some funds (a little more than 0.2 DOT on Polkadot) are reserved in Alice's account.
 Also, an icon appears next to the multisig account, indicating there's a pending call that needs approval.

 ![](../../assets/how-to/65016359904.png)